railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 You can then set the locations a product or a routing must go through in the relevant form.
 All products that enter the production chain will automatically follow the predetermined path.

-You can see the location structure using :menuselection:`Warehouse --> Inventory Control --> Location Structure`
+You can see the location structure using :menuselection:`Warehouse --> Inventory Control --> Location Structure`.

 .. figure:: images/stock_product_path.png
    :scale: 75